eureton/effective/README.md

 ## Usage

 Use the `expect` macro to string up any number of assertions with respect to a given Clojure form.
+Assertions are grouped by expressions - use `:to-change` and `:to-not-change` to specify expressions.

+Multiple expressions may be specified.
+By default, `expect` generates code which asserts that they **all** hold.
+You may use the keyword `:any` (see example below) to specify that **one or more** of them hold.

 #### Examples